Offshore wind power: Economics

 The advantage of locating wind turbines offshore is that the wind is much stronger off the coasts, and unlike wind over land, offshore breezes can be strong in the afternoon, matching the time when people are using the most electricity.
 Offshore turbines can also be located close to the load centers along the coasts, such as large cities, eliminating the need for new long-distance transmission lines.
 However, there are several disadvantages of offshore installations, related to more expensive installation, difficulty of access, and harsher conditions for the units.

-Locating wind turbines offshore exposes the units to high humidity, salt water and salt water spray which negatively affect service life, cause corrosion and oxidation, increase maintenance and repair costs and in general make every aspect of installation and operation much more difficult, time-consuming, more dangerous and far more expensive than sites on land.
+Locating wind turbines offshore exposes the units to high humidity, salt water and salt water spray which negatively affect service life, cause corrosion and oxidation, increase maintenance and repair costs and in general make every aspect of installation and operation more difficult, time-consuming, more dangerous and far more expensive than sites on land.
 The humidity and temperature is controlled by air conditioning the sealed nacelle.
 Sustained high-speed operation and generation also increases wear, maintenance and repair requirements proportionally.

 The cost of the turbine represents just one third to one half of total costs in offshore projects today, the rest comes from infrastructure, maintenance, and oversight.
 Costs for foundations, installation, electrical connections and operation and maintenance (O&M) are a large share of the total for offshore installations compared to onshore wind farms.
 The cost of installation and electrical connection also increases rapidly with distance from shore and water depth.

 Other limitations of offshore wind power are related to the still limited number of installations.
 The offshore wind industry is not yet fully industrialized, as supply bottlenecks still exist as of 2017.

 Investment costs

 Offshore wind farms tend to have larger turbines when compared to onshore installations, and the trend is towards a continued increase in size.
-Economics of offshore wind farms tend to favor larger turbines, as installation and grid connection costs decrease per unit energy produced.
+Economics of offshore wind farms tend to favor larger turbines, as installation and grid connection costs decrease per unit of energy produced.
 Moreover, offshore wind farms do not have the same restriction in size of onshore wind turbines, such as availability of land or transportation requirements.

 In 2022, the cost of electricity from new offshore wind projects increased from USD 0.079/kWh to USD 0.081/kWh compared to the previous year, as reported by the International Renewable Energy Agency (IRENA).
 This rise contrasts with the declining trend observed in other renewable energy sources such as onshore wind and solar photovoltaics (PV), despite the upward trend in materials and equipment costs.

 Researchers at the National Renewable Energy Laboratory (NREL) forecast a reduction in offshore wind energy costs by 2035.
 They estimate that the levelized cost for fixed-bottom offshore wind will decrease from $75 per megawatt-hour (MWh) in 2021 to $53/MWh in 2035, and for floating offshore wind, from $207/MWh to $64/MWh.
 These cost estimates are based on projections that anticipate a ninefold increase in global offshore wind energy deployment, supported by advancements in infrastructure such as supply chains, ports, and transmission systems.